ArjunSridhar1/decentrix/README.md

 ## Future Steps
 We have plenty of improvements to make to take this MVP to a fully functioning system.
 Here are the most important improvements we hope to make:
+  - **Transaction Cuts** - See the last part of the "Minimum Viable Product" section above.
   - **Making a UI** - Interacting with the contract through the Remix IDE is too low level for a customer.
 We want to abstract away the complexity of the underlying technology by making an easy to use UI for both ticket buyers and sellers.
+  - **Different Types of Bids** - We currently only have one class of tickets.
+But we want to be able to release multiple types of tickets (General Admission, Nosebleeders, etc), each of which has a separate bidding pool.
+  - **Claiming Seats and Tickets** - We want to attach seat preferences to bids, so when a consumer gets a ticket, they get the seat they want as well. we also would like to implement a conversion from token to QR code for a unique ticket.
   - **Improving Reselling Tickets** - As mentioned before, currently you need to know who you will buy from to buy a resold ticket.
 This will be fixed by adding a listing page for reselling tickets.
 A consumer wishing to buy a resold ticket can then browse this listing and select which ticket he/she would like to purchase.
 These listings will probably not be stored on the blockchain, but rather some other backing database for scalability reasons.
-  - **Lasting Bids** - Currently a consumer's bid on a ticket only lasts until the
-  - **Different Types of Bids** - We currently only have one class of tickets.
-But we want to be able to release multiple types of tickets (General Admission, Nosebleeders, etc), each of which has a separate bidding pool.
-  - **Claiming Seats and Tickets** - We want to attach seat preferences to bids, so when a consumer gets a ticket, they get the seat they want as well. we also would like to implement a conversion from token to QR code for a unique ticket.